You can pay online for your child’s school meals. To find out more visit our Online Payments System in the Parents section.

 Hot Snack Menu

 The Canteen is also open every Monday and Wednesday after school 3.15-4:30pm selling hot and cold snacks, drinks and cakes.

-- By cheque payable to Priestlands School.
+By cheque payable to Priestlands School.
 Any cheque value can be paid into your child's account: you can pay for a term, month or week at a time.
 Cheques must be in a sealed envelope, with the student's name and tutor group clearly marked and posted in the ‘cheque mail box' in the Nichols dining hall.
-If a cheque is to cover more than one student, the name and form group for each student must be identified, together with the breakdown of the total value to be applied to each account.
+If a cheque is to cover more than one student, the name and tutor group for each student must be written on the back, together with the breakdown of the total value to be applied to each account.

 There is a daily spending limit of £5 for each student.
 No food above this limit can be bought.
 On request, a lower limit can be set.